To make this fun holiday get-together as easy and as stress-free as possible I'm sharing some tips on How to Host A Christmas Cookie Exchange.

 - Laminating the thank you tags makes the colors pop.
 Then you can cut them out and punch a hole in the top for ribbon you'll use to attach them to the take-home boxes.

 - Make sure you have a large enough table to set up with the cookies and other food items.

 - Borrow a banquet or card table if you need to.

 Two or Three Days before the Christmas Cookie Exchange

 - Bake and decorate your cookies if you haven't already.

 - Set up tables and decorate as much as you can.
-Its better to start decorating and setting up early then to wait until right before the guests are due to arrive and you have to rush.
+It's better to start decorating and setting up early than to wait until right before the guests are due to arrive and you have to rush.

 The Night before and Day of Christmas Cookie Exchange